slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith in The Wealth Of Nations*
 “When innovative companies begin making decent profits, landlords raise the rents to adjust for the new ability to pay.
 As a result, these additional wages are neither reinvested, nor reflected in the disposable income of employees.
 This is the dynamic behind the mystery of stagnant wages.
 When workers in a particularly well-paid sector begin pouring into a city, landlords likewise raise the rent to absorb these incomes.
 It isn’t gentrification, but absorption through monopoly power.”

+Hints:

+- The best companies aren't sold, they're bought.
+- Don’t buy on future hopes; buy on past mistakes.
+- Don't invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
+If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.

 - Stock buybacks are effectively same as dividends.
 - Barbell strategy